rennoesche/qwik-app-document-signer-frontend/README.md

 └── src/
     ├── components/
     │   └── ...
-    └── routes/
+    ├── routes/
-        └── ...
+    |   └── ...
+    └── utils/
 ```

 - `src/routes`: Provides the directory-based routing, which can include a hierarchy of `layout.tsx` layout files, and an `index.tsx` file as the page.
 Additionally, `index.ts` files are endpoints.
-Please see the [routing docs](https://qwik.dev/qwikcity/routing/overview/) for more info.

 - `src/components`: Recommended directory for components.